arun-iiests/Road_Accident_Excel_Dashboard/README.md

 This Being my 1st Excel project has taught me a lot and it was an exciting journey to work on real dataset & enjoyed too during the process.
 The varoius process with my key learnings are listed below:

+### About Dataset

+The dataset contains information on road accidents, including unique identifiers ('Accident_Index'), dates, days of the week, junction details, accident severity, and geographic coordinates.
+Factors such as lighting, hazards, road conditions, casualties, and vehicles involved are covered.
+Police force data, road attributes, and weather conditions are also included.
+Exploring this dataset can reveal insights into the circumstances and patterns of road accidents.

+No of Rows: 307974

+No of Columns: 21

+The Columns are:

+['Accident_Index', 'Accident Date', 'Day_of_Week',
+       'Junction_Control', 'Junction_Detail', 'Accident_Severity', 'Latitude',
+       'Light_Conditions', 'Local_Authority_(District)', 'Carriageway_Hazards',
+       'Longitude', 'Number_of_Casualties', 'Number_of_Vehicles',
+       'Police_Force', 'Road_Surface_Conditions', 'Road_Type', 'Speed_limit',
+       'Time', 'Urban_or_Rural_Area', 'Weather_Conditions', 'Vehicle_Type']

 ## Data Cleaning
 Firstly I took an overview of all columns of the dataset by adding filter and looked whether there were any blank,duplicate,typing error values or not.
 In Accident_Severity column I found that there a 'Fetal' kind of severity, So I corrected it to 'Fatal' by method of find and replace under home section